 - Using art bags that seal is good but not required.

 - Wax paper or butcher paper is a good way to protect the art when stored or transported.

-- Dance, Film, Literature and Music must be uploaded to the Google Drive for Council using the Google Form.
+- All entries must be uploaded to the Google Drive for Council using the Google Form.

 DISTRICT (PISD COUNCIL PTA) JUDGING

 - Council Judging is the second week of December every year.

 - Complete the Google Form link above.

 - Council has 3-4 judges per art category (20-24 total judges) to judge 300-500 total entries submitted across Plano ISD.

 - Judges follow the same guidelines as above but a smaller percentage are awarded at the Council level (see Awards below).